Cray-HPE/docs-csm/operations/boot_orchestration/Options.md

     The amount of time in seconds BOS will wait for a response from BSS to a request.
 After this time, the request will time out.
 The default is 20 seconds.
+    Note: This option is only available as a 'hotfix' in CSM 1.4.

+* `capmc_read_timeout`

+    The amount of time in seconds BOS will wait for a response from CAPMC to a request.
+After this time, the request will time out.
+The default is 20 seconds.
-    Note: This option is only available as a 'hotfix' in CSM 1.5.
+    Note: This option is only available as a 'hotfix' in CSM 1.4.

 * `cfs_read_timeout`

     The amount of time in seconds BOS will wait for a response from CFS to a request.
 After this time, the request will time out.
 The default is 20 seconds.
-    Note: This option is only available as a 'hotfix' in CSM 1.5.
+    Note: This option is only available as a 'hotfix' in CSM 1.4.

 * `cleanup_completed_session_ttl`